-The Board has the responsibility to understand the principal risks of the business in which Pembina is engaged and verify that Pembina achieves a proper balance between risks incurred and the potential return to the Corporation and its shareholders.
+The Board has the responsibility to understand the principal risks of the business in which Pembina is engaged and verify that Pembina achieves a proper balance between risks incurred and the potential return to the Corporation and its Shareholders.
 The Board must also confirm that there are systems in place which effectively monitor and manage those risks with a view to the long-term viability of the Corporation.
 The Board is assisted by the Governance, Nominating and Corporate Social Responsibility Committee in establishing appropriate risk oversight functions at the Board and Committee levels, and it is the responsibility of management to ensure that the Board and its Committees are kept well-informed of changing risks.
-The principal mechanisms through which the Board reviews risks are:
+The principal mechanisms through which the Board reviews risks are through:

-- a. on-going reports by the CEO; - b. the strategic planning process; - c. through the work of the Audit Committee of the Board; - d. through the work of the Safety and Environment Committee of the Board; - e. through the work of the Human Resources, Health and Compensation Committee of the Board; - f. through the work of the Governance, Nominating and Corporate Social Responsibility Committee of the Board; - g. the ongoing education plan; and - h. the Corporation's Enterprise Risk Management Policy and process.
+- a. on-going reports by the CEO; - b. the strategic planning process; - c. the work of the Audit Committee of the Board, including regular, periodic reports from the Corporation's Internal Audit group; - d. the work of the Safety, Environment and Operational Excellence Committee of the Board; - e. the work of the Human Resources and Compensation Committee of the Board; - f. the work of the Governance, Nominating and Corporate Social Responsibility Committee of the Board; - g. the ongoing education plan; and - h. the Corporation's Enterprise Risk Management Policy and process.